Dotted around the world are areas that we call ‘blue zones,’ home to the healthiest and longest living populations on the planet.

 Rarely do we see residents of blue zones go to the gym or even for a jog.
 Instead, they integrate natural movement into their day to day lives; walking, gardening, or playing sports with friends.
 They run, jump, crouch, squat, shuffle, dig and climb.
 Movement is as much a part of their day as eating or sleeping.

 If you want to add more weight to your deadlift or improve your pull up technique, exercising like the blue zones is probably not the best training plan to follow.
 But for overall health and longevity, the lesson is simple.
 Move more, and your body will thank you.
+Why not check out this article on 13 Vegan Bodybuilders top tips on how to bulk up for some inspiration towards a healthy workout routine.

 6. Rest well